kolappannathan/expense-manager-categories/README.md

 # expense-manager-categories
-Categories for an expense manager application
+Categories for an expense manager application.
+Contains Income and Expense categories in YAML format.